 re:new Sustainability & Climate Reporting Conference

-Unlocking the potential of best practices in climate sustainability reporting for enhanced accountability and strategic decision-making
+Unlocking best practices in climate sustainability reporting for greater accountability and smarter decisions

 The Framework for Reporting Climate-related Financial Disclosures has been in force for a year, with an expected expansion to more entities.
 Organisations must understand their obligations for measuring and reporting climate risks.
 Meanwhile, a global movement is pushing businesses to report on broader sustainability impacts beyond emissions.